Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 To register in Flexberry Designer and log into the portal, you must perform the following steps:

 1. First need to open the portal [flexberry.net](https://flexberry.net/).
-2. Next button `Войти`.
+2. Next button `Sign up`.
 Open login page and register.
 If the check is already there, you can log in.
-3. Note the checkbox `Я not работ`.
+3. Note the checkbox `I am not Robot`.
 To specify a real email address, you will receive an email with activation account.
 To specify the name and nagmati the register button.
 4. The system displays a notification that the email address is sent a letter.
-To open the mail to find a letter from `no-reply@flexberry.net` where is the link to confirm your entry, also comes an email with a password for authorization.
+Open the mail to find a letter from `no-reply@flexberry.net` where there is a link to confirm your entry, also comes an email with a password for authorization.
 5. Click on the link.
-Display a notice `Верификация successfully завершена`.
+Display a notice `Verfication successfully completed`.
 Click `Ок`.

 Open start page Flexberry Designer Online, where you can see parts of it.